Monsieur Vénus: Controversy and changes

 The Belgian authorities were aggressive in pursuing legal action against Monsieur Vénus.
 A trial was held on charges of pornography.
 The author of the book was found guilty in absentia; the court ordered fines and two years of prison time.
 Belgian officials confiscated and destroyed every copy of the book they could find.
 While there is little question that the book qualified as obscene under existing statutes, Brancart the publisher was already on their radar for a number of reasons, a situation that likely contributed to the speed and thoroughness of their response.
 For her part, Rachilde simply avoided returning to Belgium and thereby escaped her sentence.
 French authorities began to monitor her, however, so Brancart hid most of her personal copies of the book, though no further legal action was taken against her.

 The revised first edition may have been an attempt to forestall what happened in Belgium, but it is believed that books from all three of the Brancart printings were destroyed.
 Nevertheless, the changes did soften certain kinds of obscenity.
 The revisions removed a description of Raoule experiencing an orgasm as she daydreamed about Silvert (Chapter 2) and abbreviated the moment of implied necrophilia.
-In the original, after describing how Raoule would kiss the mannequin and its mechanisms would allow it to kiss her back, the text continued by saying it also opened its thighs ("en meme temps quil fait s'ecarter les cuisses").
+In the original, after describing how Raoule would kiss the mannequin and its mechanisms would allow it to kiss her back, the text continued by saying it also opened its thighs ("en même temps qu'il fait s'écarter les cuisses").

 When the 1889 French edition was put together, the rest of the so-called Talman material was removed, primarily the original Chapter 7.
 The focus of that chapter was very specifically on gender and the struggle for authority between the two sexes.
 The excised chapter describes Raoule as establishing the formula by which women could destroy men: using sexual pleasure to control them and rob them of their masculinity.

 It is worth noting that, contrary to some reports, that chapter was still present in the 1885 Brancart printing of the revised first edition and so was not subject to the original Belgian censorship of the novel.
 It was not removed until the Brossiers edition published in 1889, the year Rachilde married Alfred Vallette, who had always hated that material.

 In fact, the message of that chapter may have been reinforced in the 1885 printing by the quotation chosen for its cover: "To almost be a woman is a good way to defeat a woman."
-The quotation is from Catulle Mendès's "Mademoiselle Zuleika," which describes a man's realization that the only way to resist a woman's natural authority through her sexual appeal was to become more feminine himself in his flirtations and his vanity.
+The quotation is from Catulle Mendès's "Mademoiselle Zuleika", which describes a man's realization that the only way to resist a woman's natural authority through her sexual appeal was to become more feminine himself in his flirtations and his vanity.

-Another alteration between the 1885 printing and the 1889 French edition concerns the name of Raoule's aunt, which was changed from Ermengarde to Elizabeth.
+Another alteration between the 1885 printing and the 1889 French edition concerns the name of Raoule's aunt, which was changed from Ermengarde to Élisabeth.